Cancer Counseling Hotline

 At a Continuing Medical Education (CME) talk, oncologists provided updates on the diagnosis and treatment of different kinds of leukaemia and lymphoma to doctors.

 Over the years, the diagnosis of blood cancers have improved so much that in some cases, a bone marrow examination may not be needed.
-And with new treatments such as monoclonal antibodies, cures are now possible for some types of leukaemia, said Dr Freddy Teo, a haematologist and Senior Consultant at Parkway Cancer Centre.
+And with new treatments such as monoclonal antibodies, cures are now possible for some types of leukaemia, said Dr Teo Cheng Peng, a haematologist and Senior Consultant at Parkway Cancer Centre.

 Dr Teo was speaking to some 45 doctors attending a Continuing Medical Education seminar on 7 July organised by Parkway Cancer Centre.